 - A bin that fits on a shelf

-There are some fantastic designs out there that make fitting a home office into a small space not only possible but, stylish and practical.
-I used a desk similar to this one for a client who was working on her PhD.
+There are some fantastic designs out there that make fitting a home office into a small space not only possible but stylish and practical.
+I used a Lift Top Coffee Table for a client who was working on her PhD.
 She didn’t have a second room for an office.
-She also loved entertaining so it was important to her that her research work and technology was safely out of sight.
+She also loved entertaining, so it was important to her that her research work and technology was safely out of sight.

 Tips: Small Home Office Organization